MillerRabin/thinker-robot/readme.md

 ### Engine mapping

 Physically, the robot-manipulator is amount of leverages connected together.
-Every leverage can has 3 Degrees of Freedom by default.
+Every leverage may have 3 Degrees of Freedom by default.
 X, Y and Z. But for every leverage amount of DoF can be customized.
 Every engine of robot-manipulator can be mapped to DoF of specific leverage.

 I used 6 DoF robot-manipulator to perform the test.
 Look how it was mapped in my case.